Click on a question below to learn the answer.

 All Chautauquas share a common heritage and have many similar qualities.
 However, each Chautauqua is also unique.
 Exploring the traditions of each is part of the joy of discovery on the Chautauqua Trail.

-- Can I become a member of the Chautauqua Network as an individual?
+- Can I become a member of the Chautauqua Trail as an individual?

 Yes.
 Individual memberships are available for a nominal fee.
-As a member of the Chautauqua Network, you will receive the e-Newsletter and an invitation to attend the annual meeting.
-Please click on "The Chautauqua Network" tab and join!
+As a member of the Chautauqua Trail, you will receive the e-newsletter and an invitation to attend the annual meeting.
+Please click on "Join the Movement" for additional information!
 You will be supporting one of the most important educational movements in North American history.

 - What is the length of a Chautauqua season?